-The Licensees and BCTS held an access viewing at Pine Center Mall, PG - October 24, 2008, jointly displaying their road access information, which meets the target, established for this measure.
+The Licensees and BCTS held an access viewing at Pine Center Mall, PG - October 16, 2009, jointly displaying their road access information, which meets the target established for this indicator.
 In addition, the licensees provided information on general sustainable forest management, the Prince George Public Advisory Group, the Prince George SFMP and the Prince George SFMP annual report.